Measurement Schemes for Quantum Linear Equation Solvers: Amplitude Estimation for Corrections Vectors

 \subsection{Overall Cost of Amplitude Amplification}

+In the remainder of this paper we will focus upon an amplitude estimation algorithm that is the combination of amplitude estimation from QSP~\cite{Rall2023} with the Real Quantum Amplitude Estimation (RQAE) algorithm of~\cite{Manzano2023}.
+The Quantum Signal Processing algorithm is used to transform $a = \Pi \ket{\psi}$ into $T_d(a)$, a Chebyshev polynomial of the amplitude $a$, and in Algorithm~\ref{alg:cheb_ae} we detail how the \textsc{ChebAE} algorithm is used to estimate $a$ given this transformation.
+As we require the sign of the amplitude, we follow RQAE and introduce a shift, $b_i$ to the state.
+We must therefore follow the \textsc{ChebAE} algorithm for two amplitudes, sampling from $T_d(a + b_i)$, and $T_d(a - b_i)$.
+This procedure is detailed in Algorithm~\ref{alg:final_algorithm}.
+We can now use the RQAE algorithm~\cite{Manzano2023} to introduce a shift to the amplitude.
+We initialise two instances of the \textsc{ChebAE} algorithm to estimate $(a + b_i), (a - b_i)$ and update the shift according to RQAE.

-We can now combine the results of Ref.~\cite{Rall2023} with Ref.~\cite{Manzano2023} to give an estimated cost in terms of the system size, $n$, and the resources required to implement $\ket{\psi}$, the matrix inversion algorithm.
-Whilst we aim for a concrete resource estimation we do not know the exact value of $\Pi$, so therefore must use some asymptotic estimates, $\mathcal{O}(n)$ so will approximate these values as $n$.
-Using Equation~\ref{eq:query_complexity}, for amplitude estimation with QSP, ensuring we have the sign of the amplitude requires us to double the required accuracy, $\epsilon_{\textrm{meas}}$ which is the query complexity of amplitude estimation with QSP over all iterations, here for clarity:
+By inspecting the structure of the new algorithm, we can use the empirical query complexity given by~\cite{Rall2023} and the circuit structure from~\cite{Manzano2023} to estimate the total resources required for the new algorithm.
+We also require the number of qubits in that circuit, $n$.
+Whilst we aim for a concrete resource estimation we do not know the exact value of $\Pi$, so therefore must use some asymptotic estimates, e.g. $\mathcal{O}(n)$.
+We will approximate these values as $n$.
+Using Equation~\ref{eq:query_complexity}, for amplitude estimation with QSP, Algorithm~\ref{alg:final_algorithm} requires two instances of \textsc{ChebAE} for each shift value, meaning we must double the query complexity of Equation~\ref{eq:query_complexity}.